orlambda/grim-reaply/README.md

-# grim-reaply
+# Grim Reaply
-An RPG where you play as the grim reaper
+An RPG where you play as the grim reaper.
+This is a project in development.